 Walking Hadrian’s wall

-The 84 mile path begins in the ease through a landscape of wild moorland that stretches into farmland scattered with clusters of trees.
+The 84-mile path begins in the west through a landscape of wild moorland that stretches into farmland scattered with clusters of trees.
 The central part of the route is the part you will recognise from pictures with the wall meandering into the distance over tussocky hillside.
 This eventually transforms into the city streets of Newcastle.

 Where is Hadrian’s Wall?

-Contrary to popular belief, the wall is not located on the modern day border between Scotland and England.
-The entirety of Hadrian’s wall is firmly planted on the English side of border.
-It traverses England through Northumberland and Cumbria beginning in the east in Bowness-on-Solway, Cumbria and finishing in Newcastle in the west.
+Contrary to popular belief, the wall is not located on the modern-day border between Scotland and England.
+The entirety of Hadrian’s wall is firmly planted on the English side of the border.
+It traverses England through Northumberland and Cumbria beginning in the west in Bowness-on-Solway, Cumbria and finishing in Newcastle in the east.

 How long does the wall take to walk?